tldr-pages/tldr/GOVERNANCE.md

   and their name added to the list of former maintainers in the MAINTAINERS.md file.
   Again, this is and merely a reflection of their actual involvement with the project, not a demotion or punishment.
-In fact, if they return to active participation in the project, they should be re-added back to the organization, to reflect that fact.
+In fact, if they return to active participation in the project, they should be added back to the organization, to reflect that fact.

     - This inactivity threshold additionally ensures that the list of organization members doesn't grow to unwieldy sizes,